-- Qualifications and experience of ESCO's personnel with guaranteed energy savings contracts on projects similar to the Facility Owner's project. - Reliability of equipment performance on past projects. - Documented energy savings on past projects similar to the Facility Owner's project. - Quality and completeness of past project documentation.
+- a.
+Qualifications and experience of ESCO's personnel with GES contracts on projects similar to the FO's project. - b.
+Reliability of equipment performance on past projects. - c.
+Documented energy savings on past projects similar to the FO's project. - d.
+Quality and completeness of past project documentation.